McTsts/Effect-Stack/README.md

 # Usage
 #### Basic:
-Run this function as every player on join:
+Run this function as every player that has just joined the game (every time):
 `function effectstack:join`

 #### Apply Effect: